Russel88/DAtest/README.md

 **Note:** If installation fails for any of the bioconductor or external packages (RAIDA, ANCOM) do not despair. `DAtest` will work seamlessly, but will simply exclude methods that depends on these packages.

+The following are suggested, but not needed:

+    # For drawing Venn diagrams
+    install.packages("venneuler")

+    # For post-hoc testing (generalized) linear models
+    install.packages("lsmeans")

 How to compare methods
 ======================